InitialDLab/Simba/web-interface/README.md

 Web Demo
 -------------------------------------------
-This is a web demo module for SparkSpatial Project.
+This is a web demo module for Simba Project.
 It includes a php client and a java server project running as a Spark Application.
 You can follow the configuration below to build the web demo and use it.

 ### Configuration
 You need to setup spark spatial environment and php environment before configuring the web demo.